Hiking to Trolltunga – All You Need To Know

 Hotels & Self-Catering

-are well located in the centre of Odda, and offer comfortable and clean rooms,
+If budget is not your prime consdieration, Vikinghaug Apartments are well located in the centre of Odda, and offer comfortable and clean rooms, amazing fjord views and the all-important post-Trolltunga bath.

 A good middle-of the range option is the Trolltunga Hotel, just a mile from the centre of town on Lake Sandvevatnet.
 Some rooms have lake and glacier views, and they provide a great pre-hike breakfast and packed lunch, if required.